rabbitmq/rabbitmq-website/site/logging.md

 Because `upgrade` category defines a separate file by default, all default handlers are copied to the sink handlers and the `file` setting is modified.

-Please note that if you set `log.<category>.file` configuration, all log messages in that category will be written to **this file only** as well as non-file backends.
+If a target log file is configured for a category via a `log.<category>.file` config entry, all log messages in that category will be written to **this file only** as well as non-file backends.

 If having upgrade logs in the default log file is desired, or log files are configured in